spongezhang/Kronecker_Projection/code/readme.md

   booktitle={International Conference on Computer Vision}
 }

-The code is tested on MacOSX 10.10 and Ubuntu 14.10 with Matlab 2014.
-We have contained the compiled mex file for both platforms.
-If it does not work, please run compile_all.m to compile all the mex c code.
+The code is tested on MacOSX 10.10, Ubuntu 14.10, Windows 8 with Matlab 2014.
+We have contained the compiled mex files for all the platforms.
+If the code does not work on your machine, please run compile_all.m to compile all the mex c files.

-/*For Windows user, we are so sorry that all the quantization methods cannot run under Windows.
-However all the binary embedding methods should work.*/

 example_fix_bits_ImageNet256.m is an example of how to use the code.